Jellyfish: Names

 The name jellyfish, in use since 1796, has traditionally been applied to medusae and all similar animals including the comb jellies (ctenophores, another phylum).
 The term jellies or sea jellies is more recent, having been introduced by public aquaria in an effort to avoid use of the word "fish" with its modern connotation of an animal with a backbone, though shellfish, cuttlefish and starfish are not vertebrates either.
 In scientific literature, "jelly" and "jellyfish" have been used interchangeably.
 Many sources refer to only scyphozoans as "true jellyfish".

-A group of jellyfish is called a "smack".
+A group of jellyfish is called a "smack" or a "smuck".